modin-project/modin/docs/flow/modin/engines/dask/pandas_on_dask/frame/partition.rst

 PandasOnDaskFramePartition
 """"""""""""""""""""""""""

-The class is specific implementation of ``BaseFramePartition``, providing an API to perform an operation on a block partition, namely, pandas DataFrame, using Dask as an execution engine.
+The class is specific implementation of ``BaseFramePartition``, providing the API to perform operations on a block partition, namely, ``pandas.DataFrame``, using Dask as the execution engine.

 In addition to wrapping a pandas DataFrame, the class also holds the following metadata: